-Green Building: Refers to building construction and usage that takes into account energy-efficiency, environmentally friendly practices and sustainability throughout the life of a building.

-Green Technologies: Technologies such as energy efficient heating and cooling systems, alternative fuels and sources of energy, and renewable materials, that reduce energy use and properly maintain the natural environment.

-Grey water system: A water system that allows minimally used domestic water from, for example, laundry or showering, to be reused rather than put into the sewer.
+- Green Building: Refers to building construction and usage that takes into account energy-efficiency, environmentally friendly practices and sustainability throughout the life of a building. - Green Technologies: Technologies such as energy efficient heating and cooling systems, alternative fuels and sources of energy, and renewable materials, that reduce energy use and properly maintain the natural environment. - Grey water system: A water system that allows minimally used domestic water from, for example, laundry or showering, to be reused rather than put into the sewer.

-Historic Interpretation Centers: Cultural facilities that are designed to showcase historical and cultural sites and/or events, attracting visitors and providing multimedia education and interpretation opportunities.
+Historical Interpretation Centers: Cultural facilities that are designed to showcase historical and cultural sites and/or events, attracting visitors and providing multimedia education and interpretation opportunities.

 Historic Preservation Tax Credit Program: Federal income-tax incentives for the rehabilitation of historic income-producing properties.
 The goal is to encourage protection of landmarks through designating properties to the National Register of Historic Places and returning underutilized structures to the tax rolls.

-Housing Tenure: Refers to the financial situation by which a person occupies a housing unit.
-The most common examples include rental, ownership, and cooperative housing.
+Housing Tenure: Refers to the financial situation by which a person occupies a housing unit, i.e. renter, owner, cooperative, etc.